-\emph{The reduced Green-Kubo formula and scaling relations.}--- As long as the system is \emph{not} in the quasi-static regime above jamming ($\phi>\phi_J$ and $\dot{\gamma}t_0\leq 10^{-6}$), we can validate the GK relation and show that it is independent of the system size.
-Because the velocity auto-correlation function is well described as the stretched exponential function, we substitute $C(\tau) = \exp[-(\tau/\tau_\ast)^\alpha]$ into the GK formula.
-Calculating the time integral on the right-hand-side of Eq.\ (\ref{eq:GK}), we find that the diffusion coefficient is given by
+\emph{The reduced GK formula and a scaling relation.}--- We validate the GK relation and show that it is independent of the system size as long as the system is \emph{not} in the quasi-static regime above jamming ($\phi>\phi_J$ and $\dot{\gamma}t_0\leq 10^{-6}$).
+Because the velocity auto-correlation function is well described by the stretched exponential function, we substitute $C(\tau) = \exp[-(\tau/\tau_\ast)^\alpha]$ into the GK formula.
+Calculating the time integral on the right-hand-side of Eq.\ \eqref{eq:GK}, we find that the diffusion coefficient is given by